Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Apply unique values with alternate symbols/README.md

 ## How it works

 1. Create an `AGSFeatureLayer` using the service url and add it to the map's list of operational layers.
 2. Create two alternate symbols (a blue square and a yellow diamond) to be used as alternate symbols.
 To create an alternate symbol:
     i.
 Create a symbol using `AGSSimpleMarkerSymbol`.
     ii.
-Convert the simple marker symbol to an 'AGSMultilayerSymbol` using `AGSSimpleMarkerSymbol.toMultilayerSymbol`.
+Convert the simple marker symbol to an `AGSMultilayerSymbol` using `AGSSimpleMarkerSymbol.toMultilayerSymbol`.
     iii.
 Set the multilayer symbol's `referenceProperties' to the valid scale ranges with the blue square and yellow diamond.
 3. Create a third multilayer symbol to be used to create an `AGSUniqueValue` class.
 4. Create a unique value using the red triangle from step 3 and the list of alternate symbols from step 2.
 5. Create an `AGSUniqueValueRenderer` and add the unique value from step 4 to it.